Beehordun/BitsBytes/README.md

 # BitsBytes
-A multimodule Android app that fetches information about the current Bitcoin market price and then displays display the data in a graph.
+A multi-module Android app that fetches the Bitcoin market prices and then displays display the data in a graph.

 ![BitsBytes](AppScreenshot.png)